liufei2008/LGUI_Document_Source/docs/FAQ/FindChildByDisplayName/index.md

 |Find Child Array by Display Name (In Name)|Like "FindChildByDisplayName", but return all children that match the case.

 #### 3. Change UIItem's DisplayName
-Like descripted before, UIItem's *DisplayName* the same as actor's label displayed in *World Outliner*, so just change the actor label in editor.
+Like descripted before, UIItem's *DisplayName* is the same as actor's label displayed in *World Outliner*, so just change the actor label in editor.
 And in runtime, call function *SetDisplayName* to change it.